AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-users.md

 ---
 uid: gsUsers
 ---

 # Get started with users

-A user is an identity that has access to an OSIsoft Cloud Services (OCS) tenant.
-Roles assigned to a user determine what permissions the user has on resources in OCS.
+A user is an identity that has access to a tenant.
+Roles assigned to a user determine what permissions the user has on resources.
 See the following topics for more information about users:

 - [Users](xref:ccUsers)

 - [PI Server counterpart](xref:ccUsers#users-pi-server)

 - [Users best practices](xref:ccUsers#users-bp)

 ## Procedure